harrysolutions/univention-corporate-server/doc/architecture/concepts/role.rst

    single: domain roles; Primary Directory Node
    single: Primary Directory Node

-A UCS system with this role is the first, the primary, domain controller in a domain.
+A UCS system with Primary Directory Node role is the first, the primary, domain controller in a domain.
 It is the only system with write permissions to the central domain database.
 Only one system in the domain can have the Primary Directory Node role.

 Backup Directory Node
 ---------------------